Best Food Trucks in Hawaii That Teenagers Will Actually Love

 South Maui Fish Company - Kihei

-South Maui Fish Company operates out of a truck in Kihei and serves some of the freshest fish tacos on the island.
-The mahi-mahi tacos with mango salsa are unreal, and the poke nachos are basically a work of art.
-My daughter, who is 16 and very particular about what she eats, said these were "the best tacos of my life."
-High praise from someone who grew up in Southern California.
+Operates out of a truck in Kihei and serves some of the freshest fish tacos on the island.
+Mahi-mahi tacos with mango salsa are unreal, and the poke nachos are basically a work of art.
+My friend Pua's daughter, who is 16 and very particular, said these were the best tacos of her life.
+High praise.

-They also have excellent fish and chips if your teen is not adventurous with tacos.
-Everything is made to order, so bring patience and a water bottle because it can get hot waiting in the Kihei sun.
+They also have excellent fish and chips if your teen isn't adventurous with tacos.
+Everything is made to order, so bring patience and a water bottle because Kihei sun is no joke.

 Coconut Glen's - Road to Hana

-Coconut Glen's is a roadside stand on the Road to Hana that serves organic coconut ice cream in a coconut shell.
-It is vegan, it is delicious, and it is the perfect stop when everyone in the car needs a break and a treat.
-Flavors rotate but the chocolate chili and lilikoi (passion fruit) are consistently amazing.
+Roadside stand on the Road to Hana that serves organic coconut ice cream in a coconut shell.
+Vegan, delicious, and the perfect stop when everyone in the car needs a break and a treat.
+Flavors rotate but the chocolate chili and lilikoi are consistently amazing.

 Jaw's Tacos - Haiku

 Jaw's Tacos in Haiku is hidden down a little road in the jungle, and finding it feels like a treasure hunt.
-The fish tacos are legendary, the portions are huge, and you eat at picnic tables surrounded by tropical plants.
-Teens love the vibe - it feels like a secret spot that only locals know about (even though it is well-known at this point).
+Fish tacos are legendary, portions are huge, and you eat at picnic tables surrounded by tropical plants.
+Teens love the vibe.
+Feels like a secret spot only locals know about (it is not, anymore, but still).
 The special sauce is addictive.

 Big Island Food Trucks